azimuttapp/azimutt/libs/serde-aml/docs/entity.md

 > This constraint part is the same as AMLv1 and it "works" but may be improved to support the index kind, condition (for partial indexes) and other properties.
 > We didn't find a nice syntax to do it inline, but if you have ideas, feel free to shoot!
-> Also we are considering creating standalone index & constraint definitions, but not trivial to make them obvious and it could come later easily.
+> Also we are considering creating standalone index & constraint definitions, but not trivial to make them obvious, and it could come later easily.

 #### Nested attribute